 Your device will now be up and running as before but without a passcode.
 You may be prompted to enter your Apple ID, depending on the version of iOS you're running.

-If you do set a passcode and you're looking to remove it completely, after having access to your iOS device, then simply go into Settings > Touch ID & Passcode, then tap 'Turn Passcode Off'.
+If you do set a passcode and you're looking to remove it completely, after having access to your iOS device, then simply go into Settings > Touch ID & Passcode (or Face ID & Passcode), then tap 'Turn Passcode Off'.

 Use forensics software